DarkKnight2000/Semantic-Analyser/README.md

 5.1.
 Check for inheritance errors( like declaring attributes of a parent class or changing parameter/return types of parent class methods).
 We achieve this by using the function addParFeats.
 This function returns all the error messages in a string variable.
 In the function first we check for redefinition of attributes(Attributes shouldn't be redfined).
 Then we check if there is a redefinition of a method and compare their parameter types and return types.
 For this we use getErr(), a static function of the AST.method class which returns an error message for redefined methods.
 This function takes two AST.method objects as input and returns the following values for each respective case:
     > If the method names are not same return "" (because they are unrelated)
     > If return types donot match return corresponding error
-    > If the names are same then we check if corresponding formal types are same (this is done by static method getErr is AST.formal class), if not return an error msg (!= "" && != "\n")
+    > If the names are same then we check if corresponding formal types are same (this is done by static method getErr is AST.formal class), if not return an error msg (we know that err msg != "" && err msg != "\n")
     > If all formal types match between two methods and their return types are same, return "\n"

     We get a different return value for each case and use if-else statements to check for the case.
 If returned value is equal to "\n" then both methods have same signature, so there is no need to report error.
 If there is an error we store in a buffer( delBuffer ) to delete them at the end.
 All the parents attributes and methods are stored in parAttrs and parMethods respectively.
 This helps to check for dispatch calls to these methods etc,.